MagnetoFX/Rock-Paper-Scissor/README.md

 Features :

 Simple Command-Line Interface: The game runs in the terminal, making it easy to play.

 Computer Opponent: Play against a computer opponent that randomly chooses between rock, paper, and scissors.

-Replayability: Players can choose to play multiple rounds and reset the score as desired.
+Replayability: Players can choose to play multiple rounds.